Last Quarter on

 Moon before ascending node

-11 days after descending node on 17 June 2005 at 03:59 in ♎ Libra.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 29 June 2005 at 16:29 in ♈ Aries.
+11 days after descending node on 17 June 2005 at 03:59 in ♎ Libra the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 29 June 2005 at 16:29 in ♈ Aries.

 Moon after southern standstill

-6 days since the previous standstill on 22 June 2005 at 07:59 in ♑ Capricorn when the Moon has reached South declination of ∠-28.214°, the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠28.208° at the point of next northern standstill on 5 July 2005 at 13:08 in ♊ Gemini.
+6 days since the last southern standstill on 22 June 2005 at 07:59 in ♑ Capricorn when the Moon has reached South declination of ∠-28.214° the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠28.208° at the point of next northern standstill on 5 July 2005 at 13:08 in ♊ Gemini.

 Syzygy in 8 days